PaulSHahn/emacssetup/README.md

     Note that it may appear that *emacs* has hung when you run *M-x package-install-selected-packages*.
 You may see a message in the mini-buffer that states: *"Contacting Melpa..."*.
 You are especially likely to see this if you have a slow connection. *emacs* probably isn't hung, but just busy.
 If you look in directory *~/.emacs.d/elpha/*, you will see that packages are appearing as they are downloaded.
 If you restart *emacs* before it finishes downloading a large package-- then it will loose track of the current package and you will just end up having to download it again later.

-4. When all packages are installed, exit *emacs* and restart it.
-If you are running *emacs* in *daemon mode*, kill the dameon: `killall emacs` and then restart it.
+5. When all packages are installed, exit *emacs* and restart it.
+If you are running *emacs* in *daemon mode*, kill the dameon: `killall emacs` and then restart.
 You should no longer see startup errors in the terminal.

 ## Using your settings across multiple machines